alazycoder101/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

-=== Backup & Migration - WPvivid Backup and Migration Plugin ===
+=== Migration, Backup, Staging - WPvivid Backup and Migration Plugin ===
 Contributors: wpvivid
-Tags: move, clone, migrate, cleaner, backup, restore, auto backup, cloud backup Requires at least: 4.5
+Tags: move, clone, migrate, staging, backup, restore, auto backup, cloud backup Requires at least: 4.5
-Tested up to: 5.7.1
+Tested up to: 5.8.2
 Requires PHP: 5.3
-Stable tag: 0.9.53
+Stable tag: 0.9.69
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Schedule offsite backup, automatic migration.
-All in one backup & migration plugin.
+Auto migrate, move, duplicate, clone, back up WP.
+Create staging sites.
+All-in-one backup, migration & staging plugin.
+Schedule, offsite backup.

 == Description ==
-WPvivid Backup Plugin offers backup and migration as basic features, and is integrating more and more elegant features, such as unused images cleaner etc.
+WPvivid Backup Plugin offers backup, migration, and staging as basic features, and is integrating more and more elegant features, such as unused images cleaner etc.

+Create a staging site on a subdirectory to safely test WordPress, plugins, themes and website changes.

-Migrate a copy of WP site to a new host (a new domain), schedule backups, send backups to leading remote storage, clean unused images before backup and migration.
+Clone and migrate a copy of WP site to a new host (a new domain), schedule backups, send backups to leading remote storage, clean unused images before backup and migration.
 All in one backup & migration plugin.

 == WPvivid Backup for MainWP ==
 [WPvivid Backup for MainWP](https://wpvivid.com/wpvivid-backup-for-mainwp) is now available to download.